hargata/lubelog_docs/advanced/openid.md

 There are [breaking changes](https://www.authelia.com/integration/openid-connect/openid-connect-1.0-claims/#restore-functionality-prior-to-claims-parameter) for users using Authelia with version >= 4.39

-This is because LubeLogger utilizes the legacy method of retrieving the email claim via the id_token, which Authelia has deprecated as of v4.39, a workaround is outlined in the article linked above until we're able to future-proof the OpenID auth flow used by LubeLogger:
+This is because LubeLogger utilizes the legacy method of retrieving the email claim via the id_token, which Authelia has deprecated as of v4.39.

+If you're using LubeLogger <= v1.4.6, use the workaround below, otherwise, you can inject your Authelia's userinfo endpoint into the UserInfoURL environment variable, note that `userinfo_signed_response_alg` must be `none` in order for LubeLogger to integrate properly with Authelia

 Authelia config in identity_providers: